 Place your fig tree at least 20 feet away from any buildings or obstructions that would block out their sunlight.
 Also, the tree roots go very deep and spread out.
 They can damage foundations if you plant them too close.
 Make sure your chosen spot gets year-round sunlight.
 You should have well-draining soil packed with organic matter for outdoor fig trees.

 If you choose to go the plastic container route for the sake of your fig tree because the temperature falls below 10°F, this method will help prevent the fig tree from dying from frost.
 You want to get a large patio container that is proportionate to your tree’s size.
 The container should have a soil-based potting mix with added wood chips to improve drainage.
 You want to keep it in the full sun throughout the warmer months.
 When it’s time to move it indoors, put it in a sunny area of your home.

 Step Two – Dig the Hole

 Once you pick out a spot for your new fig, start digging.
 You’ll want to create a hole that is at least as deep and round as your tree’s current container.
 When you get the correct depth and width, gently pull the tree from the container.
 Set it into the hole with the roots facing downward.
 Backfill the soil and gently pat it down around the tree with your hands.

 The soil should contain sand and little or no clay because this will prevent it from growing, and it’s more susceptible to root rot.
-Skip this step if you plan to keep your fig in the container and continue your fig tree care inside in cooler months.
+Skip this step if you plan to keep your fig in the container and continue growing your fig tree inside in cooler months.